shihao1895/MemoryVLA/README.md

   bash /workspace/scripts/env_sh/libero.sh /workspace/evaluation/configs/libero/example_libero.yaml
 ```

-> dexbotic-benchmark also works without docker, see its documentation for further support

-**NOTE**: Due to the instability of the benchmark and diffusion process, the performance scores across different iterations can vary significantly.
+> **NOTE**: Due to the instability of the benchmark and diffusion process, the performance scores across different iterations can vary significantly.
 Please evaluate multiple checkpoints and report the best result.

 ## Training